dslab-epfl/svshi/README.md

 SVSHI logs which apps have been called during execution and which telegrams have been received.
 You can find the logs in `logs/`.

+## Updating an application

+If you want to update the code of an app that is already installed, SVSHI offers a simplified process.
+To be updated, an app must have the **same** prototypical structure as its previous version and be installed.

+To update the app, you then:

+1. Put the new version of the app in the `generated` folder
+   > There must be NO other app in the folder
+2. Run `svshi updateApp -n app_name` where `app_name` is the app you want to update

+Using this process, you do not need to generate or modify the bindings and you do not need to pass an ETS project.

+If the new version does not pass the verification stage, the update is aborted and the old set of apps is restored as before the operation.

 ## App generator

 ### Prototypical structure